broodjeaap/go-watch/README.md

 ### Browserless

 Some websites don't send all content on the first request, it's added later through javascript, Amazon does this for example.
-To still be able to watch products from these websites, Go-Watch supports [Browserless](https://www.browserless.io/).
+To still be able to watch products from these websites, GoWatch supports [Browserless](https://www.browserless.io/).
 The Browserless URL can be added to the config:
 ```
 browserless: